SmartekWorks/smartekworks.github.io/swat/ref_knowledge_rule.md

 ```

 Hereby we create a new type of operation which is comprised of an `ui-dialog` collection node.
 This collection node has several text fields and a group of buttons, with its first child's text as the label: `"Create new user"` accordingly in this case.

+Note: More cases would be appended to cover more HTML variations.